-A sales page is a landing page created with the purpose of selling a product or service.
-There are a few different types of sales pages, but what they all have in common is a “Buy Now” button.
+Unlike a blog post, a sales page is a landing page created to sell a product or service.
+There are a few different types of sales pages, but they all have a “Buy Now” button in common.

-Sales pages can be short and to the point (short-form) or a lengthy page (long-form).
+Sales pages can be short and to the point (short-form) or lengthy (long-form).
 Either way, the aim remains the same: to convert visitors into customers.

 Do you need a sales page?

-With some physical products, like a bottle of water, you don’t need much to convince someone of the value of the product.
-But online, most, if not all digital products need a sales page.
+With some physical products, like a bottle of water, you don’t need much to convince someone of the product’s value.
+But online, most, if not all, digital products need a sales page.

 Your sales page is your chance to convince people why they need this product.
-Your potential customers need to understand the value to make a decision if it’s worth the price.
+Your potential customers need to understand the value to decide if it’s worth the price.